micropython/micropython/README.md

 This make command will create ESP32 port of Micropython, and will try to deploy it through USB-UART bridge.
 `LV_CFLAGS` are used to override width height and color, for ILI9341 compatibility.

+### For JavaScript port

+You need Emscripten installed and working.
+There are lots of guides about that on the web, but here's the [official one](https://emscripten.org/docs/getting_started/index.html).

+Once you have Emscripten working, you also need to install the `clang` package:
+1. `cd <path to emsdk>`
+2. `./emsdk install clang-e<sdk version>-64bit # for example: clang-e1.30.0-64bit`
+3. `./emsdk activate clang-e<sdk version>-64bit`

+Now you can build the JavaScript port.

+1. `cd <path to lv_micropython>`
+2. `. ./emsdk_env.sh`
+3. `git checkout lvgl_javascript`
+4. `git submodule update --init --recursive` (*can be very important!*)
+5. `cd ports/javascript`
+6. `make`
+7. Run an HTTP server that serves files from the current directory.
+8. Browse to `/lvgl_editor.html` on the HTTP Server.

 ## Super Simple Example

 First, LittlevGL needs to be imported and initialized